 The Child Trends News Service project consists of: 1) news reports produced by Positive Parenting Newsfeed, a syndicated newsfeed for commercial news media; 2) research projects with TV news audiences and parents; and 3) an interdisciplinary collaborative of advisory panel members, partners, and experts.
 Positive Parenting Newsfeed is a partnership between the Child Trends Hispanic Institute and Ivanhoe Broadcast News, a leading TV syndicated news company.

 This project aims to broaden access to actionable child development research among parents and caregivers, with a focus on reaching Latino parents and those less likely to have access to this information through alternative sources.

-Why child development research?
+Why child development and education research?

 Why focus on Latino parents and children?

 As Latinos represent an increasingly larger share of the future work force, the nation needs to maintain a focus on their positive development.

 - It is estimated that Latino children will comprise one-third of the total child population by 2050, similar in proportion to non-Latino white children.

 - Latino children are also the largest and fastest-growing minority group of children; yet, they are disproportionately poor and lag their peers on a range of indicators.1